Skip to main content

 All CollectionsCards

-Can I dispute a transaction?
+Can I dispute or cancel a transaction?

-Can I dispute a transaction?
+Can I dispute or cancel a transaction?

-Updated over a week ago
+Updated over 2 months ago

 Disputing a card transaction means formally challenging a purchase on your credit or debit card.
 Common reasons for disputes include unauthorized charges (fraud), services not provided, or items not received.